You are here on Booted Harleydude's website: Home

 The uppers are going to last much longer than the soles, so make sure the soles are stitched on, not glued, so they will be able to be replaced when the time comes.

-In my opinion, a poor motorcycle boot sole choice is Nitrile, which is a soft rubber.
-These soles have a low melting temperature, and are known to leave black melt marks on hot motorcycle pipes, and may also mar floors.
-Boots using these soles include Chippewa Motor Patrol Boots (style #27950) and Intapol Patrol Boots.
+Boot Sole In the opinion of many experienced bikers, rubber soles that are not oil resistant (as shown here on Chippewa's "alpha" sole) are a poor choice for use for soles on motorcycle boots.
+These soles have a low melting temperature, and are known to leave black melt marks on hot motorcycle pipes, and may also mar flooring such as hardwood, tile, or linoleum.
+Boots using these soles include Chippewa Motor Patrol Boots (style #27950) and Intapol Patrol Boots, and almost all boots made in China, such as those with the Harley-Davidson label.
 The traction is minimal and the soft nature of soles made of this material causes them to become damaged and unusable much more quickly than a Vibram® sole.

 Leather Biker Boots